vathana-to/vathana-to/README.md

 I work as an Quantitative Analyst at Morgan Stanley, focusing on futures strategies and liability-driven investing.

-- I’m a part-time student at: Georgia Tech pursuing a Master of Science in Computer Science (Machine Learning specialization).
+- I’m a part-time student at: Georgia Tech pursuing a Master of Science in Computer Science (Computing Systems).
 - I'm reading:
     - *Regression and Other Stories* by Andrew Gelman, Jennifer Hill, Aki Vehtari.
     - *Algorithmic Trading Methods* by Robert Kissell